Secrettttttt/Secrettttttt/README.md

-# Hi there, I'm a Computer Science student from STI College! 👋
+# Hi there, I'm a Computer Science student

 Welcome to my GitHub profile!
 I'm passionate about programming in Java and C#, as well as exploring various aspects of computer science.
 Feel free to ask me about any of these topics!

 ## Ask me about

-- HTML, CSS, Javascript, Java, mySQL and C# programming
+- HTML, CSS, Javascript, Java, Python, mySQL and C# programming
 - Chess playing strategies
 - Machine learning
 - Solving programming challenges